la-ots/pelican/docs/form-templates/sign-in.md

 ## Best Practices

 MyLa should be used to sign users into your application.
-If not, use this form.
+If not, use this Form.

 ## Usage